-(3) "Cancel" or "cancellation" in relation to an insurance policy means ending the policy at a date before its expiration date.
+(34) "Cancel" or "cancellation_a" in relation to an insurance policy_a means ending the policy at a date before its expiration date.

-(4) "Claims processing location" means a place of business maintained or operated by an insurer, self-insured employer, self-insured employer group, or service company to process claims and keep records as required by ORS 731.475 and 656.455.
-"Claims processing location" does not include a post office box, commercial mail receiving agency, virtual office, or the place of residence of an employee of the insurer, self-insured employer, self-insured employer group, or service company.
+(45) "Claims processing location" means a place of business maintained or operated by an insurer, self-insured employer, self-insured employer group, or service company to process claims and keep records as required by ORS 731.475 and 656.455.
+"Claims processing location" does not include a post office box, commercial mail receiving agency, virtual office, or the place of residence of an employee of the insurer, self-insured employer, self-insured employer, self-insured employer group, or service company.

-(45) "Days" means calendar days unless otherwise specified.
+(56) "Days" means calendar days unless otherwise specified.

-(56) "Default" means failure of an employer, insurer, or self-insured employer to pay the moneys due the director under ORS 656.506, 656.612, and 656.614 at such intervals as the director directs.
+(67) "Default" means failure of an employer, insurer, or self-insured employer to pay the moneys due to the director under ORS 656.506, 656.612, and 656.614 at such intervals as the director directs.

-(67) "Director" means the director of the Department of Consumer and Business Services or the director's designee.
+(78) "Director" means the director of the Department of Consumer and Business Services or the director's designee.